jmoyers/brain/readme.md

 allow group by any front matter property (e.g. group by tags or tag value)

-find
+##### find

-fuzzy file finder for file autocomplete in workspace return a list of potential matches by matchyness
+fuzzy file finder for file autocomplete in workspace. return a list of potential matches by matchyness. this is for link autocompletion functionality.

+also should consider a more complicated search expression parser. what i mean by this is something like this: "'dyanmic programming' in tags order by difficulty ['easy', 'medium', 'hard']

 ## structure